|MP 7.01.67||Endovascular Grafts for Abdominal Aortic Aneurysms|

 Endovascular grafts are minimally invasive alternatives to open surgical repair for treatment of abdominal aortic aneurysms (AAAs).
 Open surgical repair of AAAs has high morbidity and mortality, and endovascular grafts have the potential to reduce the operative risk associated with AAA repair.

-The conventional management of a clinically significant abdominal aortic aneurysm (AAA) consists of surgical excision with placement of a sutured woven graft.
+Conventional management of a clinically significant AAA consists of surgical excision with placement of a sutured woven graft.
 Surgical excision is associated with a perioperative mortality rate of 4%, which may rise to 10% in symptomatic patients.
 Due to this high mortality rate, endovascular prostheses have been investigated as a minimally invasive, catheter-based alternative to open surgical excision of AAAs.
 These devices are deployed across the aneurysm such that the aneurysm is effectively “excluded” from the circulation, with subsequent restoration of normal blood flow.

 There are several types of grafts currently under investigation—straight grafts, in which both ends are anchored to the infrarenal aorta, and bifurcated grafts, in which the proximal end is anchored to the infrarenal aorta, and the distal ends are anchored to the iliac arteries.
 Recently, fenestrated grafts have also been investigated.
 These grafts are designed with openings in the wall that can be placed across the renal or celiac arteries while still protecting vessel patency through these critical arteries.
 In addition, extensions can be placed from inside the main endograft body into the visceral arteries to create a hemostatic seal.

-In 1999, the U.S. Food and Drug Administration (FDA) approved two endovascular grafts for use in the abdominal aorta: the EVT Abdominal Aortic Endovascular Grafting System (Guidant Endovascular Technologies) and the AneuRx® Prosthesis System (now called AneuRx AAAdvantage Stent Graft - Medtronic Vascular, Inc.).
+In 1999, the U.S. Food and Drug Administration (FDA) approved t2 endovascular grafts for use in the abdominal aorta: the EVT Abdominal Aortic Endovascular Grafting System (Guidant Endovascular Technologies) and the AneuRx® Prosthesis System (now called AneuRx AAAdvantage Stent Graft - Medtronic Vascular Inc.).
 In the Guidant system, the endograft is placed in the aorta and expanded using balloon dilation.
 The graft is anchored to the vessel wall using sutureless hooks at its superior and inferior ends.
 The AneuRx system consists of a woven polyester interior surface with a self-expanding nitinol exoskeleton.
 The radial force of the expanding stent embeds the exoskeleton into the aneurysm wall and thus constitutes the attachment mechanism.
-In April 2002, the FDA approved an additional Guidant device, the Ancure® Aortoiliac System.
+In April 2002, FDA approved an additional Guidant device, the Ancure® Aortoiliac System.
 The Ancure device consists of a woven polyester graft that is housed within a long flexible delivery tube (catheter) for use in patients whose anatomy is not suited for the use of the single tube or bifurcated endograft device.
 This version is identical to the earlier Guidant Endovascular Grafting System except that the aortoiliac Ancure grafts have suture loops on the superior and inferior attachment systems.
-Several other grafts have been subsequently approved, including the Gore® Excluder® (2002), the Zenith® AAA Endovascular Graft (2003 – now called Zenith Flex AAA Endovascular Graft), the Endologix Powerlink® (2004), and the Medtronic Talent® Abdominal Stent Graft System (2008).
+Several other grafts have been subsequently approved, including the Gore® Excluder® (2002), the Zenith® AAA Endovascular Graft (2003 – now called Zenith Flex AAA Endovascular Graft), the Endologix Powerlink® (2004), the Medtronic Talent® Abdominal Stent Graft System (2008), the Medtronic Vascular Endurant® II AAA Stent Graft System (2010),(1) and the Aorfix™ AAA Flexible Stent Graft System (2013, Lombard Medical, PLC).(2) In 2012, the Ovation™ Abdominal Stent Graft System (TriVascular Inc.), a lower-profile stent graft that uses a postimplantation polymer deployment system to seal the device to the aorta, was approved for endovascular repair of abdominal aortic aneurysms with suitable anatomy.(3)

 - an aneurysmal diameter greater than 5.0 cm

-- an aneurysmal diameter of 4–5.0 cm that has increased in size by 0.5 cm in the last 6 months
+- an aneurysmal diameter of 4 to 5.0 cm that has increased in size by 0.5 cm in the last 6 months

 - an aneurysmal diameter that measures twice the size of the normal infrarenal aorta